FOLLICULAR LYMPHOMA OVERVIEW

 A chemotherapy drug or combination of drugs is referred to as a regimen.
 Regimens used for the treatment of follicular lymphoma may include a single agent taken by mouth on a daily basis, while other regimens are given intravenously in cycles.
 A cycle of chemotherapy refers to the time it takes to give the drugs and the time required for the body to recover.
 For example, a typical chemotherapy regimen is a one-hour IV infusion of two or more different chemotherapy medications given once every three to four weeks.
 This three- or four-week period is one cycle of therapy.
 If this regimen were repeated for a total of three or four cycles, it would take up to four months to complete.

 Radioimmunotherapy — Radioimmunotherapy (RIT) uses radioactive isotopes that are linked to monoclonal antibodies.
 As a result, radiation therapy can be delivered directly to proteins on cancer cells, which reduces the amount of radiation delivered to healthy tissues.
-The radioimmunotherapy treatments used for follicular lymphoma include 90 Y-ibritumomab tiuxetan (Zevalin®) or 131I-tositumomab (Bexxar®), both of which are given through a vein.
+The radioimmunotherapy treatment used for follicular lymphoma is 90 Y-ibritumomab tiuxetan (brand name: Zevalin), which is given through a vein.
 The person is usually given treatment in a hospital-based setting but may go home after treatment is completed.